gitbls/pistrong/CertInstall.md

 * Tap "Add VPN Configuration"
    * Type: IKEv2
    * Description: Descriptive name for the VPN
-   * Server: the fully-qualified domain name provided in the mail from `pistrong`
+   * Server: the fully-qualified domain name provided in the mail from `pistrong`.
+Use the server IP address if you don't have a DNS name for the server.
    * Remote ID: The remote ID provided in the mail (This is the VPN san key)
    * Local ID: the local ID given to you in the mail (this is user-device-servername\@ipsec.vpn)
    * User Authentication: Certificate